NBISweden/LTS-BiodiversityAnalysisCAO/README.md

 The `fasta` and `taxon_table` parameters specify paths to the fasta file and seqid->taxid mapfile, respectively.
-The `taxon_table` file should be a comma-separated file with sequence ids (matching the id in the fasta file header) in the first column, species name in the second column and taxonomy ids in the third column.
+The `taxon_table` file should be a comma-separated file with sequence ids (matching the id in the fasta file header) in the first column, species name in the second column, species taxon id in the third column and family taxon id in the fourth column.
 Examples of the two file contents are shown below:

 _fasta_
 ```